-Impaired glucose tolerance (IGT) corresponds to a 2-h plasma glucose value oGTT in the range of 7.8-11.0 mmol/l (140-199 mg/dl) with fasting glucose values of < 5.6-6.9 mmol/l (100-125 mg/dl).
+IGT (impaired glucose tolerance) corresponds to a 2-h plasma glucose value in oGTT in the range of 7.8-11.0 mmol/l (140-199 mg/ dl) with fasting glucose values of < 5.6-6.9 mmol/l (100-125 mg/ dl).

 Many people with a glucose tolerance disorder have IFG and IGT.
 Both conditions must be met.
-In recommendations from many diabetes societies, an HbA{1c} value of 39-48 mmol/mol Hb (5.7-6.4%) is referred to as "prediabetes" (see ightharpoonup Tab.
+In recommendations from many diabetes societies, an HbA{1c} value of 39-48 mmol/mol Hb (5.7-6.4%) is referred to as "prediabetes" (see ► Tab.
 4 for age dependence of the HbA{1c} value).

-Gestational diabetes
+Gestational diabetes 📒

-The cut-offs in the oGTT given in ▶ Tab.
+The cut-offs in the oGT r given in Tab.
 1 are based on the results of the HAPO study [1].
 They differ only slightly from the previously valid values.
-Actual one too-high value is enough for diagnosis, whereas previously two values had to be high.
+Nowadays, one too-high value is enough for diagnosis, whereas previously two values had to be high.

-In pregnant women in whom the fasting plasma glucose value is close to the clinical decision value, the measurement should be repeated within one week.
+In pregnant women in whom the fasting plasma glucose value is close to the clinical decision value, the measurement should be repeated within 1 week.